pytorch/benchmark/torchbenchmark/models/ADDING_MODELS.md

 ### Preparing install.py and dependencies
-Simply put, install.py should be a one stop shop to install all the dependencies for your model, __except torch, torchvision, torchtext__ which should be assumed to have been installed by an outsider (the benchmark CI).
+Simply put, install.py should be a one stop shop to install all the dependencies for your model, __except torch, torchvision, torchaudio__ which should be assumed to have been installed by an outsider (the benchmark CI).

 - Avoid pinning packages to specific versions with == without good reason, as the